 Angus Diabetes Forum - for adults affected by Type 2 diabetes.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
 Patients may attend any forum that suits them, not just the one in their own locality.

 Chronic Pain Self Management Course - for adults living with persistent pain.
 These courses are run by Pain Association Scotland over a 5 week period, and places must be booked in advance.
 Each session lasts 2.5 hours over an afternoon, and patients will get most benefit from attending the full course.
+The next course starts on Monday 9th April in MONTROSE and the one after that will begin on Tuesday 3rd July in ARBROATH.
+You can refer a patient who would like to attend by contacting us with their name, address and phone number.
+Courses run throughout the year, rotating localities in Angus.

 Other options for Chronic Pain - for patients who are unable to attend the 5 week pain course, there is the option of an online programme called Pathway Through Pain, which guides patients through a set of pain management techniques that help reduce the impact of pain on daily life.
 Patients can follow this course at their own pace in their own time.
 You can refer a patient for this course by providing their name and a contact telephone number to email@example.com